rolemadelen/minimalist-blog/src/blog/en/fc.md

 But it's okay.
 I'm not a professional debater, and if there's a word I don't understand, I can simply explain it.
 It's satisfying to be able to express everything in plain language that even an 8-year-old boy can comprehend.[^g]

 In my view, language serves the purpose of conveying the mental images I have to the other person.
-Interestingly, the drawings that an 8-year-old can create may be more astonishing than one might initially realize. 😏
+And you'll be astonished by what an 8-year-old can do 😏

 ![Mikai Akar](/images/mikail-akar.webp)
 < A painting by 8-year-old Picasso Mikail Akar and soccer player Manuel Neuer - From [Mikail Akar](https://www.instagram.com/mikails_galerie/?hl=en)>